 Fortunately, my 5 S's method for soothing babies will give your little one some of the 4th trimester cuddling she missed, plus an entire 4th trimester of soothing stimulation to keep her happy!
 During the day, I recommend nursing your baby often and giving her an abundance of loving skin-to-skin contact, holding and rocking.
 These are all sweet ways to keep the calming reflex turned on and reduce overstimulation from the sharp noises and commotion of your home.

-Perhaps one of the most incredible benefits of SNOO is the peace of mind it brings parents.
+Perhaps one of the most incredible benefits of SNOO as a preemie sleeper is the peace of mind it brings parents.
 It’s a connected product that sends a smart phone alert when your infant needs more than SNOO can provide…she’s hungry or only her mom or dad’s hold stop a particularly bad bout of crying.
 In addition, the specially designed SNOO Sack swaddle clips into the crib, preventing babies from rolling to the stomach, making it the safest baby bed ever made.

 Independent of SNOO, using a swaddle and white noise are wonderful cues for promoting sleep for preemies.

-Most parent find this advice annoying (sorry!) because they hear it ad nauseam, but nap when you can!
+Most parents find this advice annoying (sorry!) because they hear it ad nauseam, but nap when you can!
 Preemie parents, more than others, need to prioritize sleep and self-care.
 You’ll more than double your trouble if you or your baby gets sick.

 Don’t feel guilty about asking for help or paying for it.
 But on that note, be selective about who you let in the house.
 Open your doors to the helpers you can count on the most so you can take a break (have everyone wash their hands like mad!); limit other visitors (especially children) to prevent the spread of illness.
 And finally, boost immunity by breastfeeding your baby if you’re able and get all her shots promptly.
-Don’t forget: mom, dad and other family members need their shots too, to keep your household safe!
+Don’t forget: Mom, Dad, and other family members need their shots too, to keep your household safe!